kcharb7/kickstarter-analysis/README.md

 A new window appeared, and I selected for the pivot table to be placed in a new worksheet.
 The new worksheet was renamed “Theater Outcomes by Launch Date”.
 Looking at the “PivotTable Fields” box on the right-hand side of the screen, the pivot table was filtered by “Parent Category” and “Years” by dragging each variable under the “Filters” heading.
 Outcomes were placed under the “Columns” heading as well as the “Values” heading.
 “Date Created Conversion” was placed under the “Rows” heading, which resulted in the listing of “Years2” and “Quarters” variables under “Rows” as well.
 These two variables were removed by dragging and dropping them to the left outside of the box.
 ![Screenshot_Design_PivotTable](https://github.com/kcharb7/kickstarter-analysis/blob/main/Resources/Screenshot_Design_PivotTable.png)

-Clicking the filter tab beside “Column Labels”, campaign outcomes were filtered to show only “successful”, “failed” and “canceled” outcomes and placed in descending order.
+Clicking the filter tab beside “Column Labels”, campaign outcomes were filtered to show only “successful”, “failed”, and “canceled” outcomes and placed in descending order.
 ![Screenshot_Filter_Columns](https://github.com/kcharb7/kickstarter-analysis/blob/main/Resources/Screenshot_Filter_Columns.png)

 The “Parent Category” was filtered to show only “theater” by clicking the drop arrow within the row for “Parent Category”.